siddarthx07/Secure-Enterprise-Document-Chatbot/docs/API_DOCUMENTATION.md

-# TechConsult Knowledge Chatbot - API Documentation
+# SecureKnowledge AI - API Documentation

-This document provides comprehensive API documentation for the TechConsult Knowledge Chatbot system components.
+This document provides comprehensive API documentation for the SecureKnowledge AI system components.

 ## 📋 Table of Contents